MaheshManjunath03/hello-world/README.md

 First repository of hello world to learn GitHub

 Hi Everyone,
-I'm Mahesh and I'm pursueing B.Tech at PES University.I'm curious to know about this platform..
+I'm Mahesh and I'm pursueing B.Tech at PES University.